kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 ### Leaving Peragus

-- Forward Hotshot to warp party to Hangar Level
 - Immediately after load screen, activate AMG via QS
-  - Use the pop-up to perform a Forward Hotshot
+- Forward Hotshot to warp party to Hangar Level (Down 1)
   - This Hotshot also activates the Dev Character
-- Load Menu Hotshot to Admin Level
+- Load Menu Hotshot to Admin Level:
   - **Make a Hardsave**, then load Autosave (2nd from bottom)
   - Activate AMG via QS
   - Open Options, Highlight "Load Game" and "Cancel", and press Enter
   - Use the mouse to select the Hangar Level Hard Save (2nd from top)
   - Press Enter; if the save name changes to "QUICKSAVE", cancel the pop-up and load that save
   - If the save name does not change, press Escape twice, click a different save and back to the Hangar save, then press Enter to retry
-  - This warps your party members to the Kolto Tank area
+  - This warps your party members to the Kolto Tank area, instead of near MC's last known position in the main area
-- Neo Hotshot to Coordinate Warp to Hangar Level
+- Neo Hotshot to Coordinate Warp party to Hangar Level
   - The menuing is Down 1 in save menu, Down 2 in load menu
   - This warps your party members to just outside the Ebon Hawk
   - We are now the Dev Character for the remainder of the run